gocd/docs.go.cd/content/installation/configuring_database/postgres.md

 See [GoCD Database Configuration Properties](connection-properties.html) to know the full list of configuration properties that can be specified under `db.properties`.

-An example properties file to connecto to PostgreSQL database:
+An example properties file to connect to PostgreSQL database:

 ```properties
 db.driver=org.postgresql.Driver